maksudchowdhury/basicLinux/Monitoring and Managing Linux Processes.md

 2. Start a long-running process in the background and monitor it using `top`.
 3. Terminate an unresponsive process using `kill`.
 4. Use `htop` to analyze system performance and resource usage.

-Feel free to ask if you have any questions or need further clarification on any of these topics!